Blog

 Signs of Real Growth in English

-Apart from reports and grades, growth in English can show up in the way a student talks about a good story, the confidence in their voice during discussions, and the first time they write where the ideas and words just flow.
+That's a lot to think about and develop, but growth does show up in unmistakable ways.
+It shows up in the moment a student stops summarizing and starts thinking, in the way their eyes light up when talking about a good story, in the first time they write where the ideas and words just flow.

 Student writing in a notebook